- Hi, I am Vishal Thakkar a Commerce Graduate and a Chartered Accountant from ICAI (India), based in Toronto, Canada.

 My wife and I finally decided to visit Canada in the summer of 2013 and see for ourselves if Canada could be our new home!

-These interactions and insights during my 4 weeks visit to Canada was just-enough to ‘trigger the decision-making process’ to move to Canada.
+These interactions and insights during my 4 weeks visit to Canada were just enough to ‘trigger the decision-making process to move to Canada.
 But still, it wasn’t a done deal, and it took several (I mean a lot) discussions between me and my wife to decide one way or the other.

 Living 13 years in Dubai/UAE, there were obvious apprehensions to make a ‘move’.
 Toronto is relatively a bigger city, and I knew that we had to compete with a locally educated and experienced workforce.

 But I also knew I could not live in Dubai forever.
 I would either have to return to my home country (at a later point) or immigrate to another country at the earliest (immigration has age restrictions as well!).
 So it was a now or never kind of decision!